shapeshed/shapeshed.com/content/posts/10_usability_techniques.md

-{
-  "title": "10 Usability Techniques",
-  "date": "2007-01-22T00:00:00+00:00",
++++
+date = "2007-01-22T00:00:00+00:00"
-  "description": "A great looking site is of no use if it is difficult to use.
-Here are ten techniques to help improve the usability of your site. ", "tags": [
+description = "A great looking site is of no use if it is difficult to use.
+Here are ten techniques to help improve the usability of your site. " tags = ["Usability"] title = "10 Usability Techniques"

-    "Usability"
-  ]
-}
++++
 ## Resizable text

 ![Resizable text][1]